 - Bonding with fellow triathletes helps you get inspired.
 You can also learn some tricks from them.
 They’ll feed you the fuel to make it to the finish line on race day.

-- Advanced triathletes can benefit by escaping from the rigors of daily demands.
+- Advanced triathletes can benefit from escaping from the rigors of daily demands.
 They can get back on track with focused training and recovery from sessions.
 It’s also a good way to re-energize yourself and get some needed motivation.

 There are many triathlon training camps offered to suit every triathlete’s budget, time, and training needs.
 We’ve listed a few of the popular ones to check out: